spinnaker/spinnaker.github.io/setup/canary/index.md

 By default, each [canary configuration](/guides/user/canary/config/) is visible to all pipeline canary stages in all apps.
-But you can change that so each canary config can be used only within the app in which it was created:
+But you can change that so each canary config can be used only within the Spinnaker application in which it was created:

 ```
 hal config canary edit --show-all-configs-enabled false